Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 The plant room is next to a platform.
 What sound levels can you meet?

-As standard we design to below 85 dB(A) at 1 m.
+As standard we design toward a predicted below 85 dB(A) at 1 m, with silencer and enclosure scope selected to your stated site sound limit.
 Below 80 dB(A) is achievable with inlet and discharge silencers plus an acoustic-lagged casing, and below 75 dB(A) with a custom acoustic enclosure.
 We favour backward-inclined or airfoil wheels for low aerodynamic tone, and we match the attenuator selection to the measured tunnel or shaft acoustics rather than fitting a generic silencer.
 Tell us the platform or portal noise limit and where the fan sits, and we predict and engineer to it.

 How do you control the fan across daily traffic and the emergency case?